duczen/octoprint-matrix-notifier-plugin/README.md

 The easiest way to obtain an access token is to login with Element, copy the access token from the settings panel and then *do not logout*.

-## Credits

-This plugin is heavily inspired by [OctoSlack](https://github.com/fraschetti/Octoslack) and I used [Octoprint Signal Notifier](https://github.com/aerickson/OctoPrint_Signal-Notifier) to understand how to write an octoprint plugin and how to capture a snapshot from the camera.

-## Developer Info

 ### Making a Release